Military car shipping: How to ship a car to and from Hawaii

 Rules for shipping a car from Hawaii

-The rules for shipping a car to Hawaii are very simple, however, when the auto transport service is in the other direction you need to provide certain documentation and clearances.
+The rules for shipping a car to Hawaii are very simple but you do need certain documentation when you collect your car from the port.
+Make sure you take with you the current title and registration, a notarized letter of authorization from any non-present part and a valid ID.
+When the auto transport service is in the other direction you need to provide certain documentation and clearances.
 These include:

 - Valid license and current registration